White-label setup can help you launch faster, but it is not the whole business.

 Forex white label

-Forex white labels can provide trading platform access, CRM, back office, liquidity setup, and technical support depending on the provider.
+Forex white-label setup can include a trading platform, CRM, back office, liquidity connection, risk tools, reporting, and technical support depending on the provider.

 iGaming / casino white label

-Casino and iGaming white labels can include platform access, games, sportsbook, admin tools, player management, and technical support.
+Casino and iGaming white labels can include platform access, games, sportsbook, admin tools, player management, bonus tools, reporting, and technical support.

 Crypto / Web3 setup

-Some crypto businesses need white-label or ready-made technology for wallets, payment flows, exchanges, dashboards, token tools, or Web3 products.
+Crypto businesses may need white-label or ready-made technology for wallets, dashboards, payment flows, exchanges, token tools, market data, or Web3 products.

 Payments & PSPs

-A white-label platform does not solve payment processing by itself.
-PSPs, card routes, crypto payments, and settlement must be planned separately.
+A white-label platform does not automatically solve payment processing.
+PSPs, card routes, crypto payments, banking, settlement, and backup routes must be planned separately.

 Traffic & growth